 ALSM offers a variety of programs and human services that span the generations.
 Our programs and services are designed to encourage and support independence, nurture individuals and families, and enhance dignity through faith-based values.

-Our services include three senior living communities, the ALSM at Home program, counseling, Senior Daily Living Centers, Head Start, Early Head Start, the Family Center at Bedford/Fulton County and child care programs for children from birth to 12 years.
+Our services include senior living communities, the ALSM at Home program, Head Start, Early Head Start, the Family Center at Bedford/Fulton County and child care programs for children from birth to 12 years.

 Our services and programs are available in eight counties in West Central Pennsylvania: Bedford, Blair, Cambria, Centre, Clearfield, Fulton, Huntingdon and Somerset.
-View our ALSM services map.
+View our ALSM Service Map.

-No. We provide a full range of programs and services that span the generations, from children’s services to home care and counseling.
+No. We provide a full range of programs and services that span the generations, from children’s services to home care.

 Yes.
 We serve everyone regardless of religious affiliation or beliefs.
 ALSM’s policy is to admit and treat all persons without regard to race, color, religious creed, national origin, age, sex, disability or ancestry.